iranzo/gh-action-runpublish/README.md

 - `GH_PAGES_BRANCH` (optional): override the default `gh-pages` deployment branch
 - `SOURCE_FOLDER` (optional): Set path to use as document root `content` is the default configuration file
+- `DONOTPUBLISH` (optional): Stop after running the command if variable is anything but empty

 ## Setup